smhr/rocks_notes/README.md

 `ssh -NL 8888:localhost:8800 your_username@scihpc.local`

-Then open your browser and got the address:
+Then open your browser and go to the address:

 `http://localhost:8800`